-If in exceptional circumstances the DSL is not available, this should not delay appropriate action being taken.
-Speak to the Deputy DSL or Director of SEN and Safeguarding and/or seek advice from local authority children's social care.
+If in exceptional circumstances the DSL or DDSL is not available, this should not delay appropriate action being taken.
+Speak to a member of the senior leadership team and/or seek advice from local authority children's social care.
 Make a referral to local authority children's social care directly, if appropriate (see 'Referral' above).
-Inform the DSL as soon as practically possible after the referral.
+Inform the DSL or deputy as soon as practically possible after the referral.

 Where there is a concern, the DSL will consider the level of risk and decide which agency to make a referral to.
-This could include Channel, the government's programme for identifying and supporting individuals at risk of being drawn into terrorism, or the local authority children's social care team.
+This could include the police or Channel, the government's programme for identifying and supporting individuals at risk of becoming involved with or supporting terrorism, or the local authority children's social care team.